AnimaRain/ShootAR/docs/contributing.md

 Each commit should be focused on a distinct objective.<br/>For example, the previous example was taken from [this commit](https://github.com/AnimaRain/ShootAR/pull/23/commits/b597f7672a6b003c984da2e1c17e5ceca79396b0).
 This should have been two commits.
-The first being the fixing of the bug and the other the code clean–up; somewhat like the previous and the following examples:
+The first being the fixing of the bug and the other the code cleanâ€“up; somewhat like the previous and the following examples:
 ```
 Clean up code